KipCrossing/OpenEM/waves/README.md

 ## Method 2

 This method requires only the phase shift (relative to the Tx signal) as a reference to the phase of the primary wave.
-Once the primary wave phase shift is obtained, during calibration, `sm.hp_sft` the unit vector created using the phase angle is taken to be in parallel with the Real axis on the imago-nary plane.
+Once the primary wave phase shift is obtained, during calibration, `sm.hp_sft` the unit vector created using the phase angle is taken to be in parallel with the Real axis on the imaginary plane.
 As Hs will proceed Hp by a quarter wavelength (quadrature), Hs can be taken a the vector parallel to the imaginary vector.

 ![wave_vector](wave_vectors.png)